ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-join-network.md

 Perform the steps in the **Join a network** tutorial to create the following components and complete the following actions:

 * **One peer organization** `Org2`
     Create the Org2 Membership Services Provider (MSP) definition which defines the organization `Org2`.
 * **One peer** `Peer Org2`
     The ledger, `Ledger x` in the illustration above, is maintained by distributed peers.
 The peer is deployed with [Couch DB](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_as_state_database.html){: external} as the state database.
 * **One Certificate Authority (CA)** `Org2 CA`
     A CA is the node that issues certificates to all organization admins as well as to nodes associated with an organization.
 We will create one CA for the peer organization `Org2`.
 * **Joining one channel**
     The tutorial describes how to join the channel that was created by the [Build a network tutorial](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-build-network#ibp-console-build-network).

 Throughout this tutorial we supply **recommended values** for some of the fields in the console.
 This allows the names and identities to be easier to recognize in the tabs and drop-down lists.
 These values are not mandatory, but you will find them helpful, especially since you will have to remember certain values, especially the IDs and secrets of registered users, you input at a previous step.
 If you forget these values, you will have to register additional users for your admins and components.
 We provide a table of the recommended values after each task and recommend that if you do not use sample values that you record the values you do use somewhere as you proceed through the tutorial.
-{:tip}
+{: tip}

 ## Step one: Create a peer organization and a peer
 {: #ibp-console-join-network-create-ca-org2}